namely/docker-protoc/README.md

 simple go [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) server.
 By default, this goes in the `gen/grpc-gateway` folder.

-This directory includes a Dockerfile, to build into a Docker image, simply run `docker build -t my-container gen/grpc-gateway/`.
+This directory includes a Dockerfile.
+To build into a Docker image simply run `docker build -t my-container gen/grpc-gateway/`.

 The container is a stand-alone app that acts as an HTTP server and a gRPC client